DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 - `Title` - renders a title

-The plugin order is important because plugins are rendered in the same order as they are defined in the Chart component.
+The plugin order is important because plugins are rendered in the same order they are defined in the Chart component.
 For example, if the `BarSeries` plugin precedes the `LineSeries`, the line series overlays the bar series.

 .embedded-demo({ "path": "chart-basic/combination-series.wb3", "showThemeSelector": true })